xiaozhanguva/starter-academic/content/publication/2025/fu2025diffpad/index.md

 ---
-title: "Predicting Time-varying Flux and Balance in Metabolic Systems using Structured Neural ODE Processes"
+title: "DiffPAD: Denoising Diffusion-based Adversarial Patch Decontamination"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Santanu Rathod
-- Pietro Liò
+- Jia Fu
 - Xiao Zhang
+- Sepideh Pashami
+- Fatemeh Rahimian
+- Anders Holst

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2024-10-18T00:00:00Z"
+date: "2025-02-28T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).